jersou/clite-parser/README.md

 → { ac: { bb: "aaa", dd: { ee: "v", ff: "w" } } }
 ```

-### Warning: boolean parameter without value preceding the command

-If a boolean param without value is used before the command, you must:

-- separate the boolean and the command by a double hyphen `--`
-- or use a value : `--dry-run=true` or `--dry-run true`

-Otherwise, the command will be interpreted as the value of boolean parameter.

 ### Default command

 - If there is only one method/command => this method is the default